 This intensive, hands-on program equips students to be capable and self-sufficient nurses.
 Your education will be founded on theory and applied in an array of experiential learning settings.
 With one of the best clinical student to faculty ratios in the nation, at 7:1, and clinical experiences at highly respected regional hospitals, the learning experience at Edgewood College is exceptional.

-At the completion of this program, you will be armed with the ability to practice holistic nursing care in multiple health care settings and fulfill your desire to begin a rewarding career in the nation’s largest health care profession.
+Upon completion of this program, you will be prepared with the ability to practice holistic nursing care in a variety of health care settings.
+Fulfill your desire to begin a rewarding career in the nation’s largest health care profession.

 ANRS 210 FOUNDATIONS OF PROFESSIONAL NURSING 4 cr